Zhihao-Huang/SingleCellOmics_with_AI/README.md

 # AI-Powered Introductory Single-Cell Analysis (Seminar 2)

 <!-- Add a brief, 1-2 sentence summary explaining what this repository or R project does. -->
-This is one of the AI & Bioinformatics lectures for beginners
+This is a simple guideline for learners who attend the AI & Bioinformatics lectures for non-commercial purposes.

 This repository contains the R code, data, and documentation for analyzing single-cell RNA-seq data in AI & Bioinformatics Seminar 2.
 The primary purpose is to automate the processing of single-cell RNA-seq data from cellranger and generate reproducible results using AI agent.